Facebook stops Huawei from pre-installing apps on phones

 The Commerce Department last month effectively barred U.S. companies from selling their technology to Huawei and other Chinese firms without government approval.
 China's Commerce Ministry responded this week by warning it would release its own list of "unreliable" foreign companies in the near future.

 U.S. officials are pressing their global campaign to blacklist Huawei, the world's No. 1 network equipment provider and second-largest smartphone maker.
-They say Beijing could use the company's products for cyberespionage but without presenting evidence of intentional spying.
+They say Beijing could use the company's products for cyberespionage, though they haven't presented evidence of intentional spying.

 "We are reviewing the Commerce Department's final rule and the more recently issued temporary general license and taking steps to ensure compliance," Facebook said, referring to a 90-day grace period allowing continued support of existing Huawei equipment.